Phil Fletcher: Television

 In 2022 a segment that Hacker filmed with co-host Lauren Layfield in 2016 became a viral meme.
 A programme trailer featuring an interrogation scene preceded the segment.
 Fletcher told his sound operator not to play the usual background music during the segment and told Layfield to move her head close to the Hacker puppet.
 Fletcher had Hacker look into her eyes and say "We're just normal men".
 Layfield asked "What do you mean, normal men?" and Fletcher, as Hacker, replied "We're just innocent men".
 Layfield struggled to maintain composure through laughing and snorted loudly, described by the Big Issue as "the most famous snort in the country".
 Fletcher said "Her reaction was genuine because she didn't know what I was gonna say, nor did I, really.
 It just threw her over the edge, because what does that even mean?
 Why would you say that on kids telly?".
 The scene was unscripted.
 Although rumours arose claiming it was inspired by an interaction between Fletcher and the police after being arrested in Leeds he says it was not and was "just nonsense".

 Fletcher's Gluvets company has made puppets for the Sooty TV series and replicas of famous puppets such as the Muppets, and Basil Brush, for his personal collection.
 From 2017 Fletcher provided the "voice" for Sweep on Sooty.
 He has also appeared as Larry the Lizard in the ITV sitcom Buffering (2021–) alongside Stirling who wrote and stars in the programme.

 Personal life

 Fletcher has always lived in Hindley, except for his first two years at CBBC when he lived in London, and has two dogs.
-Fletcher also appears in a Pet Shop Boys tribute band, known as the Pound Shop Boys.
+Fletcher also appears in a Pet Shop Boys tribute band, known as The Pound Shop Boys.
 As well as the band's hits he sings children's television themes and novelty chart hits.

-In 2018 Fletcher purchased at auction one of the few surviving Emu puppets used by Rod Hull.
-Fletcher paid £8,860 for the puppet, well in excess of its £750–1,000 estimate.
-The puppet joined others in his collection such as George from Rainbow, Keith Harris' Orville the Duck and Sooty and Sweep.
+In 2018, Fletcher purchased at auction one of the few surviving Emu puppets used by Rod Hull he paid £8,860 for the puppet, well in excess of its £750–£1,000 estimate.
+The puppet joined others in his collection, such as George from Rainbow, Keith Harris' Orville the Duck, and Sooty and Sweep.
+Fletcher also performs alongside Ricardo Autobahn in the duo Pound Shop Boys, covering theme tunes to children's television programs in the style of Pet Shop Boys.